 Once you arrive, you can tour the park in your own vehicle or on foot.
 To see aboriginal rock art, plants, and wildlife up close, you can hike the vast network of trails and enjoy the view from elevated lookouts along the way.
 To cover larger distances, driving is recommended.

-If you're visiting Kakadu on a day trip from Darwin, the Kakadu, Nourlangie and Yellow Water Tour with Optional Flight over Kakadu is a great way to experience the park's highlights in a limited timeframe, including aboriginal rock art, waterways, and wildlife.
+If you're visiting Kakadu on a day trip from Darwin, the Kakadu, Nourlangie and Yellow Water Tour from Darwin is a great way to experience the park's highlights in a limited timeframe, including aboriginal rock art, waterways, and wildlife.

-If you have more time, the 2-Day Kakadu National Park Tour from Darwin also includes the park's main attractions, such as Nourlangie and a Yellow Water Cruise, and it adds a 4WD tour of Arnhem Land and the Mikinj Valley with an aboriginal guide.
+If you have more time, the 2-Day Kakadu and Arnhem Land Tour from Darwin also includes the park's main attractions, such as Nourlangie and a Yellow Water Cruise, and it adds a 4WD tour of Arnhem Land and the Mikinj Valley with an aboriginal guide.

 Crossing the park diagonally, from the southwest to the northeast, is the escarpment of the Arnhem Land plateau.
 During the rainy season, waterfalls cascade over the lip of the escarpment to join the wetlands and rivers, which follow a winding course to the sea.
 During the dry season, the waterfalls and rivers dry up, leaving only rock pools and billabongs (waterholes in the river beds), where many animals come to drink.
 At the beginning of the dry season, small areas of grassland are deliberately burned to reduce the danger of large-scale fires.

 These diverse landscapes are so beautiful that filmmakers shot many scenes for the popular Australian film Crocodile Dundee in Kakadu.
 The movie provided excellent publicity not only for the park, but for the entire Top End.